ben-razor/crypto-funk-app-doc/README.md

 }
 ```

-In a helper file called CryptoFunkWrapper.js, we add the JSON outputted by the Truffle compiler to our includes, and then add a function to use the web3 interface to deploy our contract:
+Next we create a helper file called CryptoFunkWrapper.js, we include the JSON outputted by the Truffle compiler, and then add a function to use the web3 interface to deploy our contract:

 ```javascript
 import * as CryptoFunkMarket from './CryptoFunkMarket.json';